-Vaccination may be necessary in special travel circumstances to high-risk countries and at certain times of the year (usually during the dry season).
-Special travel circumstances include, for example, assignments as disaster relief or medical personnel, long-term stays, exchange students, adventure/backpacking trips or pilgrimages.
+Vaccination may be necessary in special travel circumstances to high-risk countries and at certain times of the year (usually in the dry season).
+Special travel circumstances include, for example, assignments as disaster relief workers or medical personnel, long-term stays, exchange students, adventure/backpacking trips or pilgrimages.
 The main risk area is the extended, so-called meningitis belt in Africa.

 There are three approved vaccines for meningococcal vaccination.
 All vaccines are dead vaccines and must be administered into the muscle.

 The vaccine against serogroup ACWY must be vaccinated once before travel.
 A booster is recommended after 10 years.

 The vaccinations against serogroup B must be administered twice, depending on the vaccine at intervals of 1 or 6 months.

 Side effects reported include loss of appetite, irritability, headache, stomach and intestinal discomfort, and fatigue.

 To find out which vaccinations are useful for your planned trip, simply make an appointment for a travel medicine consultation at one of our Avi Medical practices and discuss with our medical team.
 The team will tell you what to look out for so that you can travel safely and relaxed on your next trip.